 In the view of IEEE 802.11, enterprises, and in particular large enterprises like hospitals that exclusively occupy a civic address, have the ability to manage unlicensed spectrum on premises to achieve the quality of service they need.
 Multiple vendors offer tools that that enable network administrators to ensure that only authorized operations are permitted, and to continuously monitor the spectrum environment to assure quality of service.
-These tools are an obvious choice for institutions that want to utilize 802.11 commercial technologies in their networks.
-The existence of these tools raises the bar for AAMI’s proposal, and AAMI does not explain why its membership believes on-premisis spectrum management is not an option.
-Moreover, dedicating priority access to spectrum on behalf of some institutions comes at a very high cost to the larger 802.11 community, in that AAMI seeks a geolocational database or beaconing technology for all devices, in order to avoid what AAMI estimates is 0.5% of the geography that would constitute the exclusion zone.
-Neither a geolocational database or beaconing systems is used today in U-NII-2C, and IEEE 802.11 contends that the sharing issues with TDWR are resolvable without these mechanisms.
-In addition, it appears that the sharing issues with DSRC in U-NII-4 are most likely resolvable on the strength of the listen-before-talk technology already embedded in 802.11 radios, along with some form of DFS if necessary to detect federal radar systems.
+These tools are an obvious choice for institutions that want to utilize IEEE 802.11 commercial technologies in their networks.
+The existence of these tools raises the bar for AAMI’s proposal, and AAMI does not explain why its membership believes on-premises spectrum management is not an option.
+Moreover, dedicating priority access to spectrum on behalf of some institutions comes at a very high cost to the larger IEEE 802.11 community, in that AAMI seeks a geolocation database or beaconing technology for all devices, in order to avoid what AAMI estimates is 0.5% of the geography that would constitute the exclusion zone.
+Neither geolocation databases nor beaconing systems are used today in U-NII-2C, and IEEE 802.11 contends that the sharing issues with TDWR are resolvable without these mechanisms.
+In addition, it appears that the sharing issues with DSRC devices in the U-NII-4 band are may be resolvable on the strength of the listen-before-talk technology already embedded in IEEE 802.11 radios, along with some form of DFS if necessary to detect federal radar systems.

 World Radio Conference Preparation

 IEEE 802.11 joins other parties in urging the Commission to move forward with this proceeding as expeditiously as possible, in order to provide a firm foundation for the US position going into the next World Radio Conference.
 Other parties have noted that the NTIA set forth milestones throughout 2013 and 2014 for coordinating international studies needed in preparation for the WRC-15, stating that it is doing so to “best position the United States for work in the ITU-R as other countries will inevitably bring forward studies on these bands.”
 We agree that the Commission can best support the NTIA by moving this proceeding expeditiously, developing domestic approaches to sharing that can be shared at the WRC-15.
 In doing so, we take issue with suggestions that the Commission is forbidden from taking final action until it has the permission from the international community via a WRC resolution.
-If anything, the comments in this proceeding make clear that regulators all over the world are dealing with explosive growth in wireless data that will in large measure be carried over 802.11 networks.
+If anything, the comments in this proceeding make clear that regulators all over the world are dealing with explosive growth in wireless data that will in large measure be carried over IEEE 802.11 networks.
 Regulators cannot afford to wait for an international treaty to bless the expansion of access to spectrum for broadband wireless technologies.
 Waiting until 2015 (or even 2016 if the WRC schedule slips) is unacceptable.
 Moreover, the international debate can be better served if there is solid analysis available from one or more jurisdictions on spectrum sharing.

 Conclusion